Bug Bounty Programs

 - Thus, the bug bounty program begins.
 Researchers find vulnerabilities in the tested product and send a bug bounty platform to the site through a specialized CRM system.

-- An internal triager team verifies each submitted vulnerability.
-This team checks whether the vulnerability is unique or has already been found by another developer, whether the vulnerability is valid (whether it can be repeated), is it within the scope.
+- An internal team verifies each submitted vulnerability.
+This team checks whether the vulnerability is unique or has already been found by another developer, whether the vulnerability is valid (if it can be repeated), is it within the scope.

 - After the bug has been verified by the triage team, a report is generated and sent to the client.
-This is a ready-made bug report, which details how to reproduce it and what needs to be done to close the breach.
+This is a ready-made bug report, which details how to reproduce it and what to do to eliminate the breach.

 The last three steps are repeated in a circle.
 Large companies can run bug bounty programs for months, sometimes even years.
 The number of bugs found in one bug bounty program can vary from a few to hundreds.